meltano/meltano/docs/src/docs/contributor-guide.md

 :::

-If you need to change the URL of your development environment, you can do this by updating your `.env` in your project directory with the following configuration:
+If you need to change the URL of your development environment, you can do this by updating your project's `.env` file with the following configuration:

 ```bash
 # The URL where the web app will be located when working locally in development